 - ii.
-Incentives53 = Financial Incentives Paid to Customers + Incentives Paid to Third Parties. - a.
-Financial Incentives Paid to Customers means payment54 made by a Program Administrator directly to an end-use Customer to encourage the Customer to participate in an efficiency Program and offset some or all of the Customer's costs to purchase and install a qualifying efficient Measure, ultimately resulting in a reduction in the net price paid by the Customer for the efficient Measure.
+Incentives51 = Financial Incentives Paid to Customers + Incentives Paid to Third Parties. - a.
+Financial Incentives Paid to Customers means payment52 made by a Program Administrator directly to an end-use Customer to encourage the Customer to participate in an efficiency Program and offset some or all of the Customer's costs to purchase and install a qualifying efficient Measure, ultimately resulting in a reduction in the net price paid by the Customer for the efficient Measure.
 This rebate type of Incentive is often referred to as a downstream incentive which has the result that the net price to the Customer of an Energy Efficiency Program-sponsored Measure is reduced by the amount of the Incentive. - b.
 Incentives Paid to Third Parties means payment made by a Program Administrator to a third party that is principally intended to reduce the net price to the Customer of purchasing and installing a qualifying efficient Measure.
-Incentives Paid to Third Parties include payments made by a Program Administrator to Trade Allies, manufacturers, wholesalers,
+Incentives Paid to Third Parties include payments made by a Program Administrator to Trade Allies, manufacturers, wholesalers, distributors, contractors, builders, retailers, Program Implementation Contractors, or other non-Customer stakeholders that are principally intended to defray the Incremental Cost to the Customer of purchasing and installing an efficient Measure.
+Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the full cost of direct installation Measures (materials and labor), for the portion not covered by the Customer.
+Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program

-53 The Illinois TRC test requires that "all incremental costs of end use measures (including both utility and participant contributions)" should be reflected as costs in the TRC test calculation.
-As long as we ensure that "all incremental costs of end-use measures" is included in the TRC test calculation.
-As long as we ensure that "all incremental costs of end-use measures" is included in the TRC test calculation.
+51 The Illinois TRC test requires that "all incremental costs of end use measures (including both utility and participant contributions)" should be reflected as costs in the TRC test calculation.
 As long as we ensure that "all incremental costs of end-use measures" is included in the TRC test calculation, there is no need to add Program Administrator Contribution costs (i.e., Incentives) and Participant Contribution costs as separate components to the TRC test.
-However, Program Administrator Contribution costs (i.e., Incentives) are needed for purposes of calculating the Program Administrator Cost Test/Utility Cost Test (PACT/UCT) since those are a component of the Program Administrator cost Test/Utility Cost Test (PACT/UCT) since those are a component of the Program Administrator cost such that the PACT/UCT are calculated; for this reason, the separate Incentives input in the TRC model is not "used" when calculating the TRC test because these costs are already reflected in the Incremental Cost input, and if the model were to use both the Incentives input and the Incremental Cost input, it would result in double counting of costs in the TRC analysis.
+However, Program Administrator Contribution costs (i.e., Incentives) are needed for purposes of calculating the Program Administrator Cost Test/Utility Cost Test (PACT/UCT) since those are a component of the Program Administrator expenses.
+Most TRC modeling software requires users to input the Incentives as a separate input in addition to providing all Incremental Costs such that the PACT/UCT can be calculated; for this reason, the separate Incentives input in the TRC model is not "used" when calculating the TRC test because these costs are already reflected in the Incremental Cost input, and if the model were to use both the Incentives input and the Incremental Cost input, it would result in double counting of costs in the TRC analysis.

-54 Payments include non-Measure items of value that would be treated as transfer payments, e.g. gift cards.
+52 Payments include non-Measure items of value that would be treated as transfer payments, e.g. gift cards.

-distributors, contractors, builders, retailers, implementation contractorsProgram Implementation Contractors, or other non-Customer stakeholders that are principally intended to defray the Incremental Cost to the Customer of purchasing and installing an efficient Measure.
-Incentives Paid to Third Parties also includes payment made by a Program Administrator to an implementation contractora Program Implementation Contractor to cover the full cost of direct installation Measures (materials and labor), for the portion not covered by the Customer.
-Incentives Paid to Third Parties also include payment made by a Program Administrator to a third party to cover the full cost of study-based services (e.g., facility energy audits, energy surveys, energy assessments, retro-commissioning) that are truly necessary for a Customer to implement efficient Measures, as opposed to being principally intended to be a form of marketing, for the portion not covered by the Customer.
-Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the full cost of Measures provided in Kits to Customers, for the portion not covered by the Customer.
-Incentives Paid to Third Parties also include payment made by a Program Administrator to a third party to cover the full cost of study-based services (e.g., an implementation contractorfacility energy audits, energy surveys, energy assessments, retrocommissioning, new construction design services), for the portion not covered by the Customer.
-Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the cost of pickup and recycling of duplicative functioning equipment before its expected life is over (e.g., appliance recyclingAppliance Recycling Programs), for the portion not covered by the Customer.
+Implementation Contractor to cover the full cost of Measures provided in Kits to Customers, for the portion not covered by the Customer.
+Incentives Paid to Third Parties also include payment made by a Program Administrator to a third party to cover the full cost of study-based services (e.g., facility energy audits, energy surveys, energy assessments, retro-commissioning, new construction design services), for the portion not covered by the Customer.
+Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the cost of pickup and recycling of functioning equipment before its expected life is over (e.g., Appliance Recycling Programs), for the portion not covered by the Customer.